titu1994/Super-Resolution-using-Generative-Adversarial-Networks/README.md

 expect the code to drastically change over commits.

 Some things I am currently trying out:
 - [x] Training the discriminator model separately properly.
+- [x] Training the discriminator using soft labels and adversarial loss.
 - [x] Properly train SRGAN (SR ResNet + VGG + Discriminator) model.
 - [x] Fix the pixel grid formation when upscaling the image.
-(With Nearest Neighbour Upscaling)
+(With Nearest Neighbour Upscaling).
-- [x] Replacing the 2 deconv layers for a Sub-Pixel Convolution layer.
+- [x] Replacing the 2 deconv layers for a nearest neighbour upsampling layers.
 - [ ] Improve docs & instructions

 # Discussion